solliancenet/crypto-workshop/02_Avalanche.md

 ## Create a keypair

-1. Follow the instructions.
+1. Follow the instructions to edit the `account.ts`.
 When complete you should see something like:

     ![Graphical user interface, text, application Description automatically generated](./images/media/image33.png)